SacDeNoeuds/isomorphic-app-router/README.md

 // `YourRoute` is for you to define, you have full control.
 // You can add `path`, `url`, params, etc.
-// See more real-life example below. type YourRoute = {
+// See real-life example below. type YourRoute = {
   routeName: string
 }